ChameleonGeek/ebin-kodi/README.md

   - Enter and confirm a password for the phpMyAdmin application to connect to MySQL.
 You can let phpMyAdmin create a random password.
 As a user or DBA, you won't need to use this password.
 - Interactive User:
   - The root account shouldn't be used for routine interactions with the EspressoBin.
 Enter a user name and password for this interactive account and answer the Ubuntu user information questions.
+  - **Write down or remember this username and password.
+It is the interactive superuser account.**
 - Root User:
   - By default, Ubuntu sets the root account with no password.
 This account should be password protected.
 This should not be the same password as the interactive user.
+  - **Write down or remember this user name and password.**
-## 5. Configuration cleanup via Webmin
+## 4. Configuration cleanup via Webmin
 - Open a web browser and navigate to https://[espressobin ip address]:10000
-- Enter the username and password created while running the script and click "Sign In"
+- Enter the interactive user name and password created while running the script and click "Sign In"
 - The webmin dashboard will load.
 On the left of the page, click "Refresh Modules."
 This will ensure that the proper modules display in the "Servers" section at the left.

-## 6. Do what you want with the EspressoBin
+## 5. Do what you want with the EspressoBin
 - A LAMP (Linux-Apache-MySQL-PHP) server is installed and can be browsed at http://[espressobin ip address]
 - MySQL has been installed
   - phpMyAdmin is a web-based MySQL management tool, which can be accessed at http://[espressobin ip address]/phpmyadmin